inside top of book cover

 [GENUS DIGITERIA]

 35a (To previous couplet46) Fig. 7C.
 Sourgrass inflorescence Elongated spikelets silky, covered in numerous long hairs, grouped in twos, threes, or more on long (some branched) pedicels.
 Rachis narrow, not winged, evenly three-sided.
 Inflorescence a plume-like panicle, with racemes typically all leaning or nodding in same general direction (see Fig. 7C, left). { Very common, medium-size perennial, clumping grass in dry to mesic, disturbed sites.
-Sourgrass [HAW - NAT] [GUM - NAT]
+Sourgrass [HAW - NAT] [FACU] [GUM - NAT]

 Digitaria insularis (L.) Mez ex Ekman